 If accepted, the United States' position would permit the Executive Branch to seek decrees overriding all manner of state laws and fundamentally transform the relationships among citizens, their States, and the United States.
-Amici States have a profound interest in the rejection of that position to preserve the federalist structure, their power to regulate for the welfare of their citizens, and state laws adopted by citizens' elected representatives to protect unborn children from intentional destruction.
+Amici States have a profound interest in preserving the federalist structure, their power to regulate for the welfare of their citizens, and state laws adopted by citizens' elected representatives to protect unborn children from intentional destruction.